 All the men on this CD whining about how their girlfriends left them can stand aside because THIS is the real tragic love story of Gunfighter Ballads and Trail Songs.
 The unnamed narrator of “Utah Carol” is not much interested in talking about himself except to mention how close he was with Utah Carol and how much he loved him.
 Spoiler: Utah Carol does not survive his song.
-As I will shortly elaborate on, a man like Utah Carol deserves the love of such a devoted friend and partner as this guy clearly wanted to be with forever and ever.

 This is, embarrassingly, my own voice